-Deep cleaning, also known as scaling and root planing, is a dental procedure that is designed to remove plaque and tartar buildup from below the gum line.
+Deep teeth cleaning, also known as scaling and root planing, is a dental procedure that is designed to remove plaque and tartar buildup from below the gum line.
 While this procedure is essential for maintaining good oral health, it can be uncomfortable and even painful for some patients.
 In this article, we’ll explore the causes of pain during deep cleaning and provide tips on how to manage the discomfort.

-Causes of pain during teeth deep cleaning
+Causes of pain during deep teeth cleaning

 There are several reasons why patients may experience pain during a deep cleaning procedure.
 Some of the most common causes include: